2 Day Sarajevo Itinerary With Map

 • The Olympic Bobsleigh Track is great for street art lovers.

-Real talk: You can visit these places by walking, public transport, and/or taxis.
+Bucketlist2life tip: You can visit these places by walking, public transport, and/or taxis.
 It will take you a lot more time and energy than a tour though.
-We opted for the Fall of Yugoslavia Tour by Meet Bosnia because we went on their free walking tour and enjoyed it a lot.
+We opted for the Fall of Yugoslavia Tour and have written a full review about it:

 Picture of Tunnel of Hope